Frankfurt: Early history and Holy Roman Empire

-Roman settlements were established in the area of the Römer, probably in the first century.
-Nida (Heddernheim, Praunheim) was also a Roman civitas capital.
+At the western borders of Frankfurt lies the Kapellenberg as part of the Taunus with one of the first Stone Age cities in Europe.
+The Celts had different settlements in the Taunus mountains north of Frankfurt, the biggest one the Heidetrank Oppidum.
+The first traces of Roman settlements established in the area of the river Nidda date to the reign of Emperor Vespasian in the years 69 to 79 AD.
+Nida (modern Heddernheim, Praunheim) was a Roman civitas capital (Civitas Taunensium).

 Alemanni and Franks lived there, and by 794, Charlemagne presided over an imperial assembly and church synod, at which Franconofurd (alternative spellings end with -furt and -vurd) was first mentioned.
 It was one of the two capitals of Charlemagne's grandson Louis the German, together with Regensburg.
 Louis founded the collegiate church, rededicated in 1239 to Bartholomew the Apostle and now Frankfurt Cathedral.

 Frankfurt was one of the most important cities in the Holy Roman Empire.
 From 855, the German kings were elected and crowned in Aachen.
 From 1562, the kings and emperors were crowned and elected in Frankfurt, initiated for Maximilian II.
-This tradition ended in 1792, when Franz II was elected.
+This tradition ended in 1792, when Francis II was elected.
 His coronation was deliberately held on Bastille Day, 14 July, the anniversary of the storming of the Bastille.
 The elections and coronations took place in St. Bartholomäus Cathedral, known as the Kaiserdom (Emperor's Cathedral), or its predecessors.

 The Frankfurter Messe ('Frankfurt Trade Fair') was first mentioned in 1150.
-In 1240, Emperor Friedrich II granted an imperial privilege to its visitors, meaning they would be protected by the empire.
+In 1240, Emperor Frederick II granted an imperial privilege to its visitors, meaning they would be protected by the empire.
 The fair became particularly important when similar fairs in French Beaucaire lost attraction around 1380.
 Book trade fairs began in 1478.

 In 1372, Frankfurt became a Reichsstadt (Imperial Free City), i.e., directly subordinate to the Holy Roman Emperor and not to a regional ruler or a local nobleman.

 In 1585, Frankfurt traders established a system of exchange rates for the various currencies that were circulating to prevent cheating and extortion.
 Therein lay the early roots for the Frankfurt Stock Exchange.

 Frankfurt managed to remain neutral during the Thirty Years' War, but suffered from the bubonic plague that refugees brought to the city.
 After the war, Frankfurt regained its wealth.
 In the late 1770s the theater principal Abel Seyler was based in Frankfurt, and established the city's theatrical life.